ErpNetDocs/winclient/introduction/system-forms/properties-form.md

 Combining the Url and the Identificational number fields gives you the connection to this specific Form.
 You can send it via e-mail.

-2. <b>Security</b> tab (for definitions and saved documents) – allows you to review and change the access rights to thе Form:
+2. <b>Security</b> tab (for definitions and saved documents) – allows you to review and change the access rights to thе form:

 ![Security Properties](pictures/security-properties.png)